'Grateful to be alive': Rabbi in Colleyville hostage situation posts update after escaping synagogue

-COLLEYVILLE, Texas — The rabbi who was reportedly among the four hostages at Congregation Beth Israel in Colleyville on Saturday said he's "grateful to be alive."
+COLLEYVILLE, Texas — The rabbi who was reportedly among the four hostages at Congregation Beth Israel in Colleyville on Saturday said he's "grateful to be alive," and he credited his congregation's active-shooter training with helping them during the crisis.

 Charlie Cytron-Walker posted an update on his public Facebook page early Sunday morning, thanking law enforcement and the prayers and support from people in the community.